patrickbwarren/qgis-survex-import/README.md

 * Import legs, with options to include splay, duplicate, and surface legs ;
 * Import stations, with the option to include surface stations (\*) ;
-* Import passage data, with the option to use clino weights and include up / down (see below):
+* Import passage data computed from LRUDs, with the option to use clino weights (see below):
-    - as polygons, computed from L+R in LRUD data ;
+    - as polygons, with an option to include mean up / down data ;
-    - as walls, _ditto_ ;
+    - as walls ;
-    - as cross sections, _ditto_ ;
+    - as cross sections ;
     - as traverses, showing the centrelines used for above ;
 * Get CRS from .3d file, or inherit from QGIS project ;
 * Keep features from previous import(s) ;